 10.3 Access to Data to Verify Market Flow Calculations

 Each Party shall provide the other Party with data to enable the other Party independently to verify the results of the calculations that determine the M2M settlements under this M2M Coordination Schedule.
 A Party supplying data shall retain that data for two years from the date of the settlement invoice to which the data relates, unless there is a legal or regulatory requirement for a longer retention period.
-The method of exchange and the type of information to be exchanged pursuant to section 35.7.1 of the Agreement shall be specified in writing.
+The method of exchange and the type of information to be exchanged pursuant to Section 35.7.1 of this Agreement shall be specified in writing.
 The Parties will cooperate to review the data and mutually identify or resolve errors and anomalies in the calculations that determine the M2M settlements.
 If one Party determines that it is required to self report a potential violation to the Commission’s Office of Enforcement regarding its compliance with this M2M Coordination Schedule, the reporting Party shall inform, and provide a copy of the self report to, the other Party.
 Any such report provided by one Party to the other shall be Confidential Information.

 11 M2M Change Management Process